Dietatko/WebApiChallenge/README.md

 ### Data storage
 All data are stored in memory.
 I would implement event store to store all changes to domain objects.

+### Security
+Currently there are no security measures as no requirments were provided.
+Everybody can access any data.
+The overall solution would need an authentication service issuing security token.
+The ordering service would then be abel to validate identity and limit access to only specific consumer data.